Medici Archive Project Fellowships

-These fellowships are especially aimed to provide graduate students in the field of art history (with a sepcific focus on women artists at the time of the Medici) and early modern Italian Jewry with the opportunity to examine/explore original source materials, receive scholarly guidance from MAP Staff, present their findings at MAP-sponsored conferences and workshops, and enroll in MAP’s Paleography and Archival Studies Seminar.
+These fellowships are especially aimed to provide graduate and pre-doctoral students in art and architectural history with the opportunity to examine original source materials, receive scholarly guidance from MAP Staff, present their findings at MAP-sponsored conferences and workshops, and enroll in MAP’s Paleography and Archival Studies Seminar.

 Eligible candidates must either have American citizenship or be enrolled in graduate programs at universities in the United States.